Kolkir/mlcpp/polynomial_regression_gpu/README.md

 # Polynomial regression with MShadow library tutorial

 Hello, this is my second article about how to use modern C++ for solving machine learning problems.
-This time I will show how t polynomial regression problem described in previous [article](https://github.com/Kolkir/mlcpp/tree/master/polynomial_regression), but now I will show how can we implement such model.
+This time I will show how to make a model for polynomial regression problem described in previous [article](https://github.com/Kolkir/mlcpp/tree/master/polynomial_regression), but now with another library which allows to use your GPU easily.

 For this tutorial I chose [XTensor](https://github.com/QuantStack/xtensor) library, you can find documentation for it [here](https://xtensor.readthedocs.io/en/latest).
 This library was chosen because of its API, which is made similar to ``numpy`` as much as possible.
 There are a lot of other linear algebra libraries for C++ like ``Eigen`` or ``VieanCL`` but this one allows you to convert ``numpy`` samples to C++ with a minimum effort.